-This on-site part-time (0.6 FTE) post will be working three days per week, across a 6-day rota (Tuesday to Sunday).
-Shifts are allocated in advance, including some weekends.
+These on-site part-time (0.6 FTE) posts will be working three days per week, across a 6-day rota (Tuesday to Sunday).
+Shifts are allocated in advance, and staff will be expected to work at least one Saturday or one Sunday each week.
 Additional shifts are sometimes available, and some out of hours work may be required.
-The role is available on a fixed term basis for up to 6 months.
+The roles are available on a fixed term basis for up to 6 months.

-Salary on appointment will be £23,881 per annum (pro rata) on Grade 3 on the single salary spine.
+Salary on appointment will be £23,414 per annum (pro rata) on Grade 2 on the single salary spine.